-In almost every threat that I discuss, you’ll noticed that the consequences to today’s choice occurs at some future point.
+In almost every threat that I discuss, you’ll notice that the consequences of today’s choice occur at some future point.
 In other words, the consequence is not always in fact rarely evident at the time that we make a choice.
 That’s why your self-discipline is so important here.

 What you model for your kids is likely to be what get back.
-On the other hand, when you are able to say no to these toxic addictions, your children be more likely to be able to say “No” in the future.
+On the other hand, when you can say no to these toxic addictions, your children be more likely to be able to say “No” in the future.

-lower academic performance, lack of initiative, less sympathy to other’s pain.
+lower academic performance, lack of initiative, less sympathy for others’ pain.

-Problem #2: Excessive video games lead to: childhood obesity, low academic performance, lack of initiative, less sympathy to other’s pain, increased proclivities toward violence, less respect for authority and teachers.
+Problem #2: Excessive video games lead to childhood obesity, low academic performance, lack of initiative, less sympathy for others’ pain, increased proclivities toward violence, less respect for authority and teachers.

 form of fat.
 However, as quickly as the blood sugar rises, it drops.
-This precipitously leads to rapid decrease in energy levels and a craving or more simple carbohydrates or sweets.
-This pattern is associated with many health related struggles for children and adult and it is essential to educate yourself thoroughly on this topic.
+This precipitously leads to a rapid decrease in energy levels and a craving for more simple carbohydrates or sweets.
+This pattern is associated with many health-related struggles for children and adults and it is essential to educate yourself thoroughly on this topic.

-Problem #4: Cigarette smoking does the following: Causes cancer, causes more cancer, causes even more cancer, shortens lives, smells bad, limits your peer group, limits athletic performance, take extraordinary amount of time, is expensive, and has no redeeming qualities.
+Problem #4: Cigarette smoking does the following: Causes cancer, causes more cancer, causes even more cancer, shortens lives, smells bad, limits your peer group, limits athletic performance, takes an extraordinary amount of time, is expensive, and has no redeeming qualities.

-When you can say no to each of these addiction, it’s much more likely that your kids can say no.
+When you can say no to each of these addictions, it’s much more likely that your kids can say no.